 Whether you’re getting ready to welcome a new arrival or renovating the bathroom your kids currently use, we’ve got plenty of advice and kids' bathroom ideas to keep them happy from cradle to college.
 From sophisticated, timeless style to bright and playful, you’ll find ideas to suit children growing up in all styles of home.

 There are so many creative bathroom ideas for making bath time fun, but also super-efficient when it comes to that busy morning school-run.
-A truly child-friendly bathing space should be cute but practical, and the best layouts allow plenty of room for more than one tot or teen to manoeuver.
+A truly child-friendly bathing space should be cute but functional, and the best layouts allow plenty of room for more than one tot or teen to manoeuver.

 Kids' bathroom ideas